Theodo-UK/RN-common-docs/docs/deployment.md

 iOS code signing is composed of 2 parts:

 - correct certificate's private key (certificates are handled by [Apple Developer Portal](https://developer.apple.com/account) admins and make sure that the person is authorised to publish on behalf of your company)
-- correct provisioning profile, also create in [Dev Portal](https://developer.apple.com/account) which itself contains information on:
+- correct provisioning profile, also created in [Dev Portal](https://developer.apple.com/account) which itself contains information on:
   - App ID: which app the provisioning profile is allowed to deploy
   - App entitlements (whether app is allowed to have Apple Pay, Push notifications, Deep linking etc.)
   - Deployment type: App Store (for production) or Ad Hoc (for staging).